 WHAT IS PSYCHOMETRY?

 Reading the vibrations from an object is called psychometry.
 The word comes from the Greek psyche (soul) and metron (measure), and literally means “measuring of the soul.”
 The term was coined in the mid-nineteenth century by Joseph Rodes Buchanan, an American professor of physiology from the Eclectic Medical Institute, in Covington, Kentucky.

 The information obtained from psychometry is not a spirit link if it is being obtained from an object.
 No tools or aids such as tarot cards, crystal balls, and so on are required to make contact with the spirit world and must not be used as part of a mediumistic reading.
-It is therefore necessary to put the object down when moving from a psychometry reading to a mediumistic one.
+It is, therefore, necessary to put the object down when moving from a psychometry reading to a mediumistic one.

-DEVELOPING THE SKILL OF PSYCHOMETRY
+DEVELOPING THE SKILL

 When people come to the circle I ask them all to put at least one object into a bag as they enter.
-These can be “read” during the evening.
+These are “read” during the evening.
 It is important that nobody else in the room sees the objects being put into the bag or be given clues to identify its owner.

 Some psychics claim that metal and stone objects are best for psychometry, as they easily retain the vibrations.
 I consider this hearsay, as I have not noticed any difference.
 An object that has been worn is particularly useful because it has been in direct contact with the person to be read.
 Similarly, older objects are more suitable than brand-new ones that have not had much time to absorb vibrations.
 It is also important to know the history of the object in case the psychometrist gives information about multiple owners of the item.
 It is best if the object to be read has had only one owner.

 The practitioners may add their own items to the bag and may also bring along objects lent to them by friends and family.
 It is advisable to record the session if the subject of the reading is absent, and then asking him or her to write some comments that can be read out the next time.
-Being correct using this remote form of psychometry can be very encouraging for the sitters and is validation of the accuracy of their gift—particularly if the recipient was initially sceptical.
+Being correct using this remote form of psychometry can be very encouraging for the sitters and is a validation of the accuracy of their gift—particularly if the recipient was initially skeptical.
 However, for the first sessions, keep to just objects from the sitters, as it is good in the first stages to get an immediate response so that you can instantly see how well you are doing and feel your confidence increase.

-I encourage my sitters to include personal items such as keys, jewellery, and watches, but also to include letters, loaned objects, and something with an unusual history.
+I encourage my sitters to include personal items such as keys, jewelry, and watches, but also to include letters, loaned objects, and something with an unusual history.
 If the history and people associated with the objects are interesting then the resulting clairvoyance for that session is likely to be intriguing.
-If any of the group has access to historic artefacts or implements used in a crime, include these also.
+If any of the group has access to historic artifacts or implements used in a crime, include these also.

 Psychometry is a comparatively easy psychic skill to learn and you may find that you get quick and accurate information right from the start.

-Objectives of the psychometry session:
+Objectives of the session:

 The thoughts we project into the world are absorbed by objects we have owned for a long period of time.
 It is the objective of this session to “replay” these recordings.
 In particular, we are interested in discovering information about the owner(s) of the objects we hold.
 We hope to build up an extensive character profile and include information about their personality and their life.